unnati1028/thakkarunnati.github.io/README.md

 <a href="mailto:unnati2810@gmail.com"> Click to contact me</a>
 <p>
 <h1>Recent Work</h1>
 <br>Currently working at fundraisingATM.
 It's a online fundraising company where everyone can organize a fundraising online through our website.
+I am working as a backend developer.
 Currently I am still working to build up the site to perfection using PHP and MySql.
 <br>Click on the image to learn more about the company!
 <br><a href="http://www.fundraisingatm.com/">
 <img border="0" alt="" src="unnati1028.github.io/workex1.png" width="1000" height="450">
 </a>
+<br>I love working for my school.
+I am also currently working with Depaul University's Classrom Tech.
+If a professor needs help regarding technology we try to solve the issues for them, so they can keep the class going.
+We also give one-on-one and group classroom technology orientations throughout the year.
+I was a transfer student at DePaul and knowing professor as well as going around campus and knowing different areas, helped me a lot to get adjusted to a new school.
 </p>
   <html>
 <head>